X9X0/Periodic-Table-Tile-SVG-Generator/README.md

 A Python GUI application for generating scalable vector graphic (SVG) tiles representing elements of the periodic table.
 Easily customize design parameters, preview your changes live, and export your tiles for educational use, poster design, or scientific visualization.

 ✨ Features
-Real-Time Preview
+Real-Time Preview (Not Yet)
 Live preview pane updates as you change any setting.

 Customizable Layout